TritonDataCenter/sdc-imgapi/docs/operator-guide.md

 Reference docs on configuration of the IMGAPI server.
 Default values are in "[/opt/smartdc/imgapi/]etc/defaults.json" in the repository.
-Custom values are in a separate JSON configuration file -- "/opt/smartdc/imgapi/etc/imgapi.config.json" by default, but for standalone servers is at "/data/imgapi/etc/imgapi.config.json" (passed in via `-f CONFIG-PATH` in the standalone SMF manifest) for persistence on a delegate dataset.
+Custom values are in a separate JSON configuration file, the first existing file of:

+1. a path given by `main.js -f CONFIG-PATH`;
+2. "/data/imgapi/etc/imgapi.config.json"

 Note that given custom values override full top-level keys in the factory settings.
-For example: if providing 'storage', one must provide the whole 'storage' object.
+For example: if providing `manta`, one must provide the whole `manta` object.

 | var                          | type          | default           | description |
 | ---------------------------- | ------------- | ----------------- | ----------- |